Public housing estates in Tai Wai: History

-The history of public housing estates in Tai Wai is linked to the history of Sha Tin New Town, which started in the 1970s, and to the opening of Tai Wai station in 1983.
-Unlike Sha Tin Town Centre, public housing estates in Tai Wai are mostly built on old sites of villages and fields, instead of reclaimed land.
+The history of public housing estates in Tai Wai is linked to the history of Sha Tin New Town, which started in the 1970s.

 Overview

 Chun Shek Estate

 Chun Shek Estate (秦石邨) is located near Che Kung Temple and Che Kung Temple station.
 It consists of 4 residential blocks completed in 1984.

 Carado Garden

 Carado Garden (雲疊花園) is a Private Sector Participation Scheme court in Tai Wai, near Tin Sam Village, Lung Hang Estate and Hin Yiu Estate.
 It consists of 6 blocks built in 1990.

 Fung Shing Court

 Fung Shing Court (豐盛苑) is a Home Ownership Scheme court in Tai Wai, near Sun Tin Wai Estate.
 It consists of three blocks built in 1985.

 Grandway Garden

 Grandway Garden (富嘉花園) is a Private Sector Participation Scheme court in Tai Wai, near MTR Tai Wai station and Holford Garden.
 It was jointly developed by the Hong Kong Housing Authority and Chevalier Group.
 It consists of 3 blocks built in 1989.